 Use 4-6 drops of essential oil in a vaporiser or “oil burner”.
 There is a wide variety of vaporisers and diffusers available now so you may need to check the manufacturer’s directions for use.
 Otherwise an easy alternative is to drop the essential oils into a bowl of warm water.

-Inhalation: to clear stuffy heads and treat infection
+To clear stuffy heads and treat infection.

 Use 1-2 drops in a bowl of warm water and inhale (for older children & adults)

 1-2 drops of essential oils on a tissue and inhale.
 Tissue can be tucked into clothing and inhaled throughout the day.
+Aroma inhalers are a great option.

 2-3 drops in the corner of the shower recess; inhale deeply while having a warm shower.

-Sweet Orange 1 drop + Eucalyptus radiata or Tea tree or Rosalina 1-2 drops
+Try: Lavender 1 drop + Eucalyptus radiata or Tea tree or Rosalina 1-2 drops

 Remember therapeutic effects will only be gained from true, quality essential oils.
 If you are ever unsure it is best to contact a qualified aromatherapist, especially important when treating babies and children.